Securing an £831,000 fund to buy a pharmacy

 However, we did not stop there.
 We provide all types of funding for the sector - and helped arrange a Revolving Credit Facility that would provide £65,000 of stock for his new business.

 We help pharmacists - and other business owners - with all their funding needs.
-If you are ready to buy a pharmacy, looking for start-up finance for your pharmacy, or looking for specific solutions such as Jigsaw Finance for pharmacists or pharmacy partner buyouts, our Pharmacy Funding Specialists are ready to provide the help you need.
+If you are ready to find business loans for pharmacy, whether that means looking for start-up finance for your pharmacy, or more specific solutions such as Jigsaw Finance for pharmacists or pharmacy partner buyouts, our Pharmacy Funding Specialists are ready to provide the help you need.
 Why not also check out our Professional Pharmacy Services Directory - supporting pharmacists with independent suppliers, from marketing and valuers to legal support for pharmacists.